hcyzz1/CW2024/README.md

   - This helped me gain an initial understanding of the project.
   - I may revise the comments later as I continue working on the project.
   - I can use these comments to generate **JavaDoc** files.

+### Day2 (2024/11/13)

+- Try to run and play locally.
+I found the game can't go to Level2.
+In order to resolve this problem, What I do:
+  - I added the AlertUtil class to help split some logic for better understanding of the information.
+  - The first problem I found was that the path to the shield file was incorrect, so I changed the extension from .jpg to .png.
+This allowed the image to be found correctly, and now I can load the background for levelTwo!
+  - Then, while debugging, I noticed that even though I hadn't performed any actions in levelTwo, the update method was being called repeatedly, which eventually led to an Out of Memory (OOM) error.
+    - I found that it is the [Observable] class use problem!
+We should destroy the old obj to avoid OOM!